poltorak-vladyslav/digital-asset-trader/README.md

-Ah, I see!
-Here’s the complete **README.md** file in one piece, with the correct Installation section:

 # Decentralized Digital Asset Trading DApp on Ethereum

 This project implements a decentralized application (DApp) on the Ethereum platform, allowing users to connect their wallets via MetaMask, deposit and withdraw cryptocurrency (ETH) through a smart contract.